Filial piety: Early Confucianism

-In the T'ang dynasty (6th10th century), not performing filial piety was declared illegal, and even earlier, during the Han dynasty (2nd century BCE3rd century CE), this was already punished by beheading.
-Behavior regarded as unfilial such as mistreating or abandoning one's parents or grandparents, or refusing to complete the mourning period for them was punished by exile and beating, at best.
+In the Tang dynasty (6th–10th century), not performing filial piety was declared illegal, and even earlier, during the Han dynasty (2nd century BCE–3rd century CE), this was punished by beheading.
+Behavior regarded as unfilial such as mistreating or abandoning one's parents or grandparents, or refusing to complete the mourning period for them, was punished by exile and beating, or worse.